On the computation of base-change lifts and lifts of Hida families: Abstract

 \section{Abstract}

-We derive an explicit formula for the Hecke eigenvalues of a Hilbert modular form which is a base-change lift of a classical newform to a totally real Galois number field.
-We show that for a totally real abelian number field $F$ the $L$-function of a base-change lifted form can be factorized as a product of twisted $L$-functions over the characters of $F$.
+We derive an explicit formula for the Hecke eigenvalues of a Hilbert modular form which is a base-change lift of a classical newform to a totally real number field.
+We show that for a totally real Galois number field $F$ the $L$-function of a base-change lifted form can be factorized as a product of twists of the $L$-function of the underlying classical form over irreducible representations of $\Gal(F / \Q)$.
 Moreover, we use the formula for the Hecke eigenvalues of a base-change lift to prove the existence of a base-change lift of a Hida family.
 In particular, we show that a Hida family of classical Hecke eigenforms can be lifted to a formal power series that specializes to the base-change lifts of the Hida family of classical cusp forms.